Classical Multiseparable Hamiltonian Systems, Superintegrability and Haantjes Geometry: Future perspectives

 We mention that a generalization of the notion of $\omega \mathscr{H}$ manifolds is that of $P\mathscr{H}$ manifolds, introduced in \cite{T2017}, where $P$ is a Poisson bivector compatible with the Haantjes algebra $\mathscr{H}$.
 When $P$ is invertible, a $P \mathscr{H}$ structure reduces to a $\omega \mathscr{H}$ one.

 \vs

-A fundamental open problem, in both the Haantjes and the Nijenhuis scenarios, is to deepen into the geometry of non-semisimple structures and to ascertain their possible relevance from the point of view of the general problem of SoV.
+A fundamental open problem is to study the geometry of non-semisimple $\omega \mathscr{H}$ structures (being in this case more general than $\omega N$ ones), and to ascertain their relevance from the point of view of the general problem of SoV.

-Another interesting open problem is the geometrical interpretation of the new class of generalized tensors introduced in \cite{TT2019prepr} from the perspective of classical Hamiltonian systems.
-They represent an infinite ``tower'' of new tensors generalizing the Nijenhuis and Haantjes's ones.
-A crucial result, proved in \cite{TT2019prepr}, states that if the generalized torsion of an operator field vanishes, then its eigendistributions are mutually integrable.
-The ultimate implications of this property in the context of the theory of Hamiltonian integrable systems is presently under investigation.
+Another interesting open problem is the geometric interpretation of the new, infinite class of generalized torsions introduced in \cite{TT2019prepr} from the perspective of classical Hamiltonian systems.
+A crucial result, proved in \cite{TT2019prepr}, states that if the generalized torsion of an operator field vanishes, then its eigen-distributions are mutually integrable.
+The ultimate implications of this property in the context of the theory of Hamiltonian integrable systems are presently under investigation.